-Gravity arrived on Paranal in July/August 2015 and first on-sky commissioning of the instrument took place in December 2015, a process that will continue in 2016 in order to integrate all systems properly into Gravity at VLT-I operations.
-Gravity science verification (SV) is planned for June and September 2016.
-The call for SV in P97 will be issued on March 1st with a deadline on March 25th.
+Gravity in its so-called imaging mode was offered to the community for the first time in P98.
+Gravity arrived on Paranal in July/August 2015 and first on-sky commissioning of the instrument took place in December 2015.
+This process will continue in 2016 in order to integrate all systems properly into Gravity at VLT-I operations.
 Before starting a Gravity proposal, the user is kindly advised to consult the ESO Gravity web pages for any late information that could not be included in this manual.